Giacomo Gambetta

-Giacomo Gambetta Sponza (born 27 September 1998) is a Peruvian footballer who plays as a goalkeeper for Peruvian Primera División side Sport Boys.
+Giacomo Gambetta Sponza (born 27 September 1998) is a Peruvian footballer who plays as a goalkeeper for Australian FQPL 5 − Metro side Westside Grovely FC.

 Club career

 Sport Boys

 Gambetta is a product of Universidad San Martín and later joined Sport Boys.

 He was promoted to the first team squad ahead of the 2018 season as the second choice behind Fernando Martinuzzi.
 He got his official debut in the last game of the 2018 Torneo Descentralizado season, 25 November 2018, against Unión Comercio, which ended with a 4–2 defeat.
 At the end of December 2018, he signed a new contract until the end of 2020.
 In the 2019 season, Gambetta was only on the bench for six league games and made zero appearances.

+Australia

+Halfway through 2023, Gambetta joined FC Old Bridge Salisbury; a club based in Salisbury, Queensland in Australia.

+In November 2024, ahead of the 2025 season, he signed with Australian FQPL 5 − Metro side Westside Grovely FC.

 Personal life

 Giacomo is the younger brother of Peruvian footballer Gianmarco Gambetta.